liferay/liferay-docs/develop/tutorials/articles/140-assets/04-rendering-an-asset.markdown

 render the asset by default using the Asset Publisher application.
 The default rendering process @product@ provides, however, only displays the asset's title and description text.
-Any further rendering of your asset requires additional setup.
+Any further rendering of your asset requires additional coding.
 For instance, you might want these additional things:

 - An edit feature for modifying an asset.
 - Viewing an asset in its original context (e.g., a blog